HGTV Shoots Sailing

 With enough footage in the can, we released the chase boat to go back and we went sailing.
 I called below to get Ken the soundman, who spent the entire cruise in the cabin with his sound equipment.
 Ken used to sail a Catalina 30, and I wanted him to get the experience of a wheel helm over a tiller.
 He was game.

-The show will run one-hour on the Sunday night series about rehabbing vacation homes.
+The show will run one-hour on the Saturday night series about rehabbing vacation homes.
 Lexi estimated next Spring.
 Stay tuned.
+UPDATE: The segment is set for Saturday, Oct.
+20 at 10 pm.

 Let’s Go Sail